ouspg/SOP-Robot/docs/BRINGUP.md

 [Webcam setup in Virtualbox]:#webcam-setup-in-virtualbox

-You can launch the fake robot in rviz using launch file.
+You can launch the fake robot in rviz using the launch file.
 Run the following command in a GUI environment:

 ```console
 ros2 launch robot robot.fake.launch.py